rancher/rke2/docs/cis_self_assessment.md

 Verify that the returned count is 1.

 **Remediation:**
 RKE2 sets the `allowPrivilegeEscalation` value to false explicitly for the PSP it creates.
-When reviewing PSPs, note that the Kubernetes API only displays this field if it is explicitly set to true.
 No manual remediation is needed.

 #### 5.2.6